 What is building access?

-Carnegie Mellon has implemented a card access program in many buildings to limit public community members after hours.
-Campus community members gain access to buildings and unlock doors by swiping their ID card in the building card reader.
-Buildings are locked all weekend and between 10 p.m. and 7 a.m. on weekdays.
+Carnegie Mellon has implemented an ID Card access program in many buildings to limit public access after hours.
+Campus community members gain access to buildings (where permitted) and may unlock doors by swiping/tapping their ID card on the building card reader.
+Buildings are locked on weekends and between 10 p.m. and 7 a.m. on weekdays.
 Schedules may vary depending upon building tenant needs.

 What buildings can I access with my ID Card?